Sexual Assault and Domestic Violence Continuing Education for Massachusetts Clinicians

 Rebecca Lee, MD, Researcher/Reviewer

-Dr. Lee attended Wesleyan University for undergraduate work, studying both chemistry and art.
+Dr. Lee attended Wesleyan University as an undergraduate, studying both chemistry and art.
 A summer in a Northern India village serving as a teacher and health educator inspired her work in public health and medicine.
 A graduate of Tufts University School of Medicine, she is deeply interested in community-focused healthcare.
 She spent one day a week during her first two years of medical school with the Boston Healthcare for the Homeless Street Team where she delved further into how best to care for the homeless population and those struggling with addiction.

 Accreditation Statement